 Writing Systematic Reviews

-This workshop provides an overview of the purpose, structure, components, and writing process of systematic reviews.
+This lecture provides an overview of the purpose, structure, components, and writing process of systematic reviews.
 Attendees will become familiar with systematic review standards and guidelines and will explore opportunities for collaboration with librarians.

 Designing a Compelling Scientific Presentation